SolaceProducts/pubsubplus-connector-mule-docs/doc/user-guide.md

 ### Recover Session Operation

 Allows the user to perform a session recover while consuming an unacknowledged message.
-For e.g. it can be used with either "Consume Operation" or "Guaranteed Endpoint Listener" with AckMode#MANUAL.
+It can be used for both "Consume Operation" and "Guaranteed Endpoint Listener" with AckMode not being automatic.

 Performing a session recover automatically redelivers all the consumed messages that had not being acknowledged before this recover.